dd9jn/rfc4880bis/crypto-refresh.md

 The last block-size octets of ciphertext are passed through the cipher and the block boundary is reset.

 The repetition of 16 bits in the random data prefixed to the message allows the receiver to immediately check whether the session key is incorrect.
-See {{security-considerations}} for hints on the proper use of this "quick check".
+See {{quick-check-oracle}} for hints on the proper use of this "quick check".

 ## Marker Packet (Tag 10)